Munich: Museums

-The gothic Morris dancers of Erasmus Grasser are exhibited in the Munich City Museum in the old gothic arsenal building in the inner city.
+The Deutsches Museum is the world's largest museum of science and technology.

+Technical Museums and Natural History Museums

 In 1903 Oskar von Miller assembled a group of engineers and industrialists, who chartered the Deutsches Museum.
 The Museum was built with the financial support of the German business and imperial nobility community, as well as the blessing of Wilhelm II, German Emperor.
-The Deutsches Museum had its grand opening in 1925, but has undergone a reinvention recently.
-The Deutsches Museum now operates three locations.
+The Deutsches Museum had its grand opening in 1925; it is the world's largest museum of science and technology.
+The Deutsches Museum now operates three locations, with exhibition space at Flugwerft Schleissheim and a transportation museum near Theresienwiese.
 The original site in central Munich continues to expand its exhibits.
+Further transportation and technical museums include the MVG Museum and the BMW Museum.

+There are several natural history museums in Munich.
+These include the Museum of Man and Nature, the Palaeontological Museum, the Museum Reich der Kristalle, the Bavarian State Archaeological Collection, the Bavarian State Collection of Zoology, the Geologisches Museum München, the Botanische Staatsammlung München, and the German Hunting and Fishing Museum.